Blackswan: 2018–2019: Forthcoming comeback as Rania, hiatus, and member changes

 In January 2018, DR Music issued a statement stating Ttabo was filming a movie in China, after fans noticed that she had missed several appearances with the group.
 On May 31, DR Music announced Yumin's departure from the group due to her having "recently been faced with circumstances that make it increasingly hard for her to follow the extremely demanding team schedule".
 It was also announced that the group would make a comeback in June and release a "Best Of" album in August, but neither event occurred.
 Soon afterwards it was announced that Yumin and former Topp Dogg member P-Goon had married and were expecting a child; the pair has since divorced.

-On June 28, it was announced that a new member named Namfon had joined the group, making her the group's second Thai member.
-She made her first appearance on Rania's Malaysia tour.
+On June 28, it was announced that Rania would begin promotions in Malaysia for a new August album, alongside new member Namfon.

-On November 7, when asked via SNS by fans if she was still a member, Ttabo stated that she was an “ex-celebrity”.
+On November 7, when asked via SNS by fans if she was still a member, Ttabo stated that she was an "ex-celebrity".
 Shortly afterwards, fans noticed that every remaining member of the group had removed "Rania" from their social media accounts and that the company had unfollowed some of the members, leading to rumors that DR Music as a company had gone bankrupt and defunct and the group had unofficially disbanded.

 On August 18, 2019, Rania announced via their official Instagram account that they would be performing in Romania from September 4–5 with three new members, although the names and faces of the three were not announced yet.
 Fans began speculating that this meant Zi.U and Jieun had left the group.
 On August 28, the group's official YouTube account uploaded a video promoting its Romanian performance as well as revealing the three new members as Seunghyun, Larissa, and ex-Stellar member Youngheun, as well as confirming the departures of Jieun, Zi.U and Ttabo.